lkodinsson/MARS/Core/PHB.md

 ## Complex Skills

 Unlike basic skills, a character must be at least trained in an complex skill to use it unless their ancestry or background provides a bonus to that skill.
-Some additional genres provide their own complex skills, but regardless of genre there are five core complex skills: *contacts*, *craft*, *medicine*, *sleight*, and *wild empathy*.
+Some additional genres provide their own complex skills, but regardless of genre there are five main complex skills: *contacts*, *craft*, *medicine*, *sleight*, and *wild empathy*.
 All additional types of skills, such as combat skills, spellcasting skills, and even languages are also considered complex skills.

 ### Contacts (RES)